ArthixFR/noscam-bot/README.md

     # Cloning the GitHub project
     git clone https://github.com/ArthixFR/noscam-bot.git

-you should then be able to find the cloned project
+You should then be able to find the cloned project

     # Going in the bot directory
     cd noscam-bot

+    # Displaying what's in the folder
+    ls

+If you want your bot running you'll need to change the config file with a ftp or the tool called nano.
+We'll use a ftp here.
+Copy the file named `config.sample.js` to `config.js`

+    # Copying a file and change the name
+    cp config.sample.js config.js